 Do you need browser support?

 If so, Uno Platform is probably the clear winner here.
 It’s the only platform that supports Wasm from the ground up.
-Building an app with browser support from the ground up is a good choice because it guarantees maximum penetration.
-Users do not have to download an app from the App Store to use your app, and they are protected from Malware.
+Building an app with browser support from the ground up is a smart choice because it guarantees maximum penetration.
+Users do not have to download an app from the App Store to use your app, but they have protection from Malware.

 Note: Xamarin.Forms and Uno Platform can work together.